TobiasGleiter/nextjs-template/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-If you want to use `yarn dev` you have to change in the `package.json` the engines to your yarn version:
+If you intend to use `yarn dev`, you need to update the `engines` field in the `package.json` to match your Yarn version:

 ```JSON
 "engines": {